 The Manager has rated the Fund's risk as low to medium risk.
-Please see "Investment Risk Classification Methodology" on page 64 for a description of the rating methodology used by the Manager to identify the risk rating of the Fund.
-As the Fund has less than 10 years of performance history, the Fund's investment risk level is based on the returns of a blended reference index consisting of the following reference indices:
+Please see "Investment Risk Classification Methodology" on page 67 for a description of the rating methodology used by the Manager to identify the risk rating of the Fund.

+As the Fund has less than 10 years of performance history, the Fund's investment risk level is calculated by using the actual return history of the Fund, and imputing the return history of the following reference index for the remainder of the 10-year period: